darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 in the statement that changes q.
 One thing that I have omitted to point out, and that is that here, we are confining our situation to the case that the points are not collinear.

-//b.5
 ![b.5](b.5.png)

 Because that was the circumstance under which we were going to show the presence of a line q so that nopo of q equals two.
 The fact that the points are not collinear implies that there are at least **three** points, and therefore it's possible to initialize q such that P holds.
 You see because to see to it that the initial value of q is such that at least two points lie at q you need at least two points.
 So here we are, now we have here made a very **meager**  use of the fact that it is given that the points are not collinear, we have only used the consequence that there are at least two points.
 Now, question, what general conclusion can we draw with respect to q and the points from the fact that the points are not collinear?

-//b.3
 ![b.3](b.3.png)

 There is a point not on q, yes.
 So my proposal is to take that into account by introducing a variable of type point.
 Variable E will be of type point, E will also be initialized,

-//b.6
 ![b.6](b.6.png)
-//b.7

 ![b.7](b.7.png)

 and the fact that the points are not collinear, I can celebrate that by seeing to it that when q goes through two points, E lies not on q.

-//b.30
 ![b.30](b.30.png)
-//b.31

 ![b.31](b.31.png)
-//b.32

 ![b.32](b.32.png)
-//b.4

 ![b.4](b.4.png)

 [Video bookmark](https://www.youtube.com/watch?v=U_zcIgNNjbw&t=16m10s)

 I'm going to.
 The fact that this possibility, to assign to variable E a point that lies not on q, and to maintain that invariance, that is the way in which I exploit the non-linearity of the given points.
 Notice that the possibility to assign to E such a value is the only possible conclusion that we can directly draw from the non-linearity.
 That is, the maintenance of this invariant extracts out of the fact that the points are not collinear everything that can be extracted from it.
 Now, not surprisingly in the change of q, we will have to change E as well,

-//b.8
 ![b.8](b.8.png)

 now let us inspect a little bit what kind of freedom we have.
 Well, what do we know?

-//b.21
 ![b.21](b.21.png)

 Well, more than two points lie on q, so we can point to at least 3 points that lie on q.
 Let us name them A, B, and C, lie on q, and E lies not on q.

-//b.22
 ![b.22](b.22.png)
-//b.23

 ![b.23](b.23.png)
-//b.24

 ![b.24](b.24.png)

 And I will make a picture, I promise to you that, that will be the only picture I make.
 But I wait a little bit.
 We have to change q.
 Now what possibilities do we have?
-As it is, well I will make two pictures. q, here are A, B, and C, and here is E.
+As it is, well I will make two pictures. q, OK, here are A, B, and C, and here is E.

 ![a.3](a.3.png)

 The claim is that we have only three possibilities for the new value of q, and that's from E through this one [A], from E through that one [B], and from E through that one [C].
 Because these four points are the only points the existence of which we can guarantee.
 Through two of those [A, B, C] is excluded because then we don't change q.
 So the new q has to go through the old E, and through one of those three.
 Now, the one it goes through, is, I will call, now I will rub it out, I will call A, I am free in naming here.
 So the new value of q, becomes the line E, A. And now I must, yah so eh, now I rub this out again, I'm going to make a new picture, this is q, and this is E,

-//b.25
 ![b.25](b.25.png)

 and I put an A here, and this will be my new q, yah.